-- Data stored in CSV and XML files can be imported with the utils.readcsv and utils.readxml functions.
-See xml package, too. - The way Agena outputs tables, sets, sequences, complex numbers, and pairs can be changed by modifying the environ.aux.print procedures in the library.agn file located in the lib directory of your Agena installation.
+- Data you compute in a session can be stored to a file using the save function to be read into another session later by read. - The way Agena outputs tables, sets, sequences, complex numbers, and pairs can be changed by modifying the environ.aux.print procedures in the library.agn file located in the lib directory of your Agena installation. - Data stored in CSV and XML files can be imported with the xml package or the utils.readcsv and utils.readxml functions. - Errors issued by Agena, preventing programmes to finish successfully, can be intercepted with protect. - If you do not like the default prompt, just enter something like: